aggrolite/Mojo-Snoo/README.md

 # DESCRIPTION

-Mojo::Snoo is a Perl wrapper for the Reddit API which relies heavily on the Mojo modules.
-Mojo::Collection was the initial inspiration for going the Mojo route.
+[Mojo::Snoo](https://metacpan.org/pod/Mojo::Snoo) is a Perl wrapper for the Reddit API which relies heavily on the Mojo modules.
+[Mojo::Collection](https://metacpan.org/pod/Mojo::Collection) was the initial inspiration for going the Mojo route.
-Skip to SYNOPSIS to see how Mojo::Snoo> can be great for one-liners, quick scripts, and full-blown applications!
+Skip to [synopsis](https://metacpan.org/pod/Mojo::Snoo#SYNOPSIS) to see how [Mojo::Snoo](https://metacpan.org/pod/Mojo::Snoo) can be great for one-liners, quick scripts, and full-blown applications!

 # SYNOPSIS